Miles for Elephants

 Where will the the donations go to?

-All donations will go directly to Space for Giants, for the vital cause of saving Kenya’s elephant population, by providing wages, equipment and training for scout teams and other anti-poaching efforts in Laikipia.
+Donations go to Space for Giants, for the vital cause of saving Kenya’s elephant population, by providing wages, equipment and training for scout teams.
+You also have the option to raise additional funds for the charity of your choosing.

 What about safety on this trip?

-On the trek we will be accompanied by professional safari guides, who are highly skilled in the wild and who will always have our security as their highest priority, both when we are walking and camping.
-We will also be accompanied by a crew of camel herders, cooks and local guides from communities whose territories we cross.
+On the trek we will be accompanied by professional Samburu guides, who are highly skilled in the wild and who will always have your security as their highest priority, both when you are walking and camping.
+You will also be accompanied by a crew of camel herders, cooks and local guides from communities whose territories we cross.

 Where does the trip start and end?